AdamHess/TrainingMaterials/README.md

 * https://agripongit.vincenttunru.com/ - A visual explaination of the git tree and process
 * [Git or Ages 4 and Up (Video)](https://www.youtube.com/watch?v=1ffBJ4sVUb4) - solid explaination about the tree, HEAD, branching and master.
 * [Learn Git Branching](https://learngitbranching.js.org/) - Visual explaination of the branching process
+* [How To Teach Git](https://rachelcarmena.github.io/2018/12/12/how-to-teach-git.html) - useful for senior developers trying to describe or teach git to a junior dev.

 # C#
 ## Language